ArleneGeorge/github_practice/notes.md

 push - command  git push origin master pushes all code on local to  the origin

+origin can be called something else on later pushes

 to know what remote repositories are connected use git remote -v customary to call the first one origin

+git init initialize as a git repository

+on git hub create repository